 - Isono, S. & Hirose, Y. (2022).
 Psycholinguistic evidence for severing arguments from the verb.
 Japanese/Korean linguistics, 29, 437-446. [paper]

 - Isono, S., Kajikawa, K., & Oseki, Y. (2024). 日本語大規模読み時間コーパスにおける記憶の負荷のCCGによるモデリング [Modeling memory load in a Japanese large-scale reading time corpus with CCG].
+The 168th Conference of the Linguistic Society of Japan.
 Best presentation award

 Theses